Long Cat Hair The Importance Of Cat Grooming

 Long cat hair needs special attention everyday and although your cat will groom itself often it will need some help from you to keep it in tiptop condition.

-This is an important consideration when you are thinking of getting yourself a longhaired breed of cat like a Persian cat.
+This is an important consideration when you are thinking of getting yourself a long haired breed of cat like a Persian.
 You must be able to dedicate some time every day to cat grooming.

 Deeper down is where the trouble begins.
-The cat hair deeper down will start to get small tangles from just everyday activities.
+The cat hair closest to the body will start to get small tangles forming from little bits of grit and dirt along with excessive oils in the fur building up.

 Check these areas of your cat regularly for signs that the cat hair is begining to mat: